Skip to main content

 Policy GP/PP: People and place responsive design

-1. proposals are required to sustain and enhance the unique qualities of their local context and the area. proposals will be supported that:
+1. Development proposals are required to sustain and enhance the unique qualities of their local context and the Greater Cambridge area.
+Development proposals will be supported that:

 i.
 Identifying and responding positively to their context, including existing physical features and characteristics of natural, historic, social or local importance.